AliRezaJoodi/AVR_Projects/ClockWithTimer2_7Segment/README.md

 MCU:        ATmega32
 Frequency:  8MHz
 Display:    4-Digit 7-Segment
+Timer: Internal Timer (Timer2)

-Note: It use of the Timer2 in asynchronous mode
+Note: It use of the Timer2 in asynchronous mode.
-Note: It's a practice and no good for use
+Note: Included Simulator with Proteus.
+Note: This is just an exercise example.
+Note: It's not usable because when the MCU resets the clock value will be lost.

 ### Folder and Files Description
 It has included: